Introduction to Kubernetes

 8. Automatic Rollback and Rollout

-In Kubernetes, changes are automatically rolled out and update the applications.
+In it, changes are automatically rolled out and update the applications.
 It automatically rollbacks the changes if there are some problems that occur.

 9. Helps you to Move Faster